Residency Program Overview

 7) How are U of T family residents treated on off-service rotations?

-The program directors at each site work hard to ensure that the family medicine residents are receiving the respect they deserve.
-Overall, family medicine residents are treated very well on off-service rotations at U of T.
+The program directors at each site work hard to ensure that the Family Medicine residents are receiving the respect they deserve.
+Overall, Family Medicine residents are treated very well on off-service rotations at U of T. Residents also have the opportunity to complete evaluations at the end of rotations as an opportunity to provide feedback.

 8) What is call like?
-How often and how gruelling?
+How often and how grueling?